ThePhD/future_cxx/papers/source/C - embed.md

 - Debian Sid or Windows 10
 - Method: Execute command hundreds of times, stare extremely hard at `htop`/Task Manager

 While `time` and `Measure-Command` work well for getting accurate timing information and can be run several times in a loop to produce a good average value, tracking memory consumption without intrusive efforts was much harder and thusly relied on OS reporting with fixed-interval probes.
 Memory usage is therefore approximate and may not represent the actual maximum of consumed memory.
 All of these are using the latest compiler built from source if available, or the latest technology preview if available.
-Optimizations at `-O2` (GCC & Clang style)/`/O2 /Ob2` or equivalent were employed to generate the final executable.
+Optimizations at `-O2` (GCC & Clang style)/`/O2 /Ob2` (MSVC style) or equivalent were employed to generate the final executable.

 ### Speed Size